 2017 Lairdframe Ti-lairdframe

-Custom titanium frame with closed/female dropouts by Mike Laird.
+Custom titanium frame and fork with closed/female dropouts by Mike Laird.
 This frame is the 5th Ti-laridframe.
-I've also ordered a prototype Ti-lairdfork (1 of 4 made).
+The fork is the 3rd prototype Ti-lairdfork (1 of 3 made).
 100% made in America...

 Custom and Special-Order Options for this Frame (Ti-05)